4 to Finish

 An approval form is available in Academic Services.

-**First-year students wishing to declare a double major will need to submit the 4 to Finish Second Major Declaration Form (available August 17th, 2020).
+- **Beginning Fall 2020, first-year students wishing to declare a double major will need to submit the 4 to Finish Second Major Declaration Form. (available August 23, 2021)

-**Will require approval of faculty advisors in both majors no later than October 15th 2020.
+- **4 to Finish Second Major Declaration Form will require approval of Student Success Counselors in both majors no later than October 15th of their incoming year.

-- Meet with the student’s faculty advisor at least once a semester.
-As part of that meeting, the student must present an academic plan to the advisor for approval.
-This plan should cover at least two years or through graduation and be completed using the academic planning function in Student Planning.
-This academic plan may be periodically reviewed throughout the year by the designated Student Success Counselor.
+- Meet with the student’s Student Success Counselor at least once a semester.
+As part of that meeting, the student must present an academic plan for approval.

-- Notify your Student Success Counselor in Academic Services once a year or by the end of the spring semester, after your academic plan has been approved by your faculty advisor.
+- Notify your Student Success Counselor in Academic Services once a year or by the end of the spring semester, after submitting an academic plan that covers at least two years or through graduation.
+This plan must be completed using the academic planning function in Student Planning and may be periodically reviewed throughout the year.

 - Register for courses at the assigned time and accept any available section of a required class that can be accommodated within an appropriate schedule required to stay on track for graduation.